PennyLaneAI/pennylane/doc/introduction/pulse.rst

     True

 .. warning::
-    Order matters here.
-When initializing the :class:`~.ParametrizedHamiltonian`, terms defined with fixed coefficients should come before parametrized terms to prevent discrepancy in the wire order.
+    The order of the coefficients and operators matters.
+When initializing the :class:`~.ParametrizedHamiltonian`, terms defined with fixed coefficients
+    should come before parametrized terms to prevent discrepancy in the wire order.
 When passing parameters, ensure that the order of the coefficient functions and the order of the parameters match.

 Convenience functions for building a ParametrizedHamiltonian
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The convenience functions currently available in PennyLane to assist in creating coefficients functions for a :class:`~.ParametrizedHamiltonian` are:
+The following convenience functions currently are available in PennyLane to assist in creating coefficient functions for a :class:`~.ParametrizedHamiltonian`:

 :html:`<div class="summary-table">`